Amine-H/EDBM/README.md

 ##EDBM
 ====

-#EasyDatabaseManager is a simple project we made , let me sum it up , it's similar to phpmyadmin
+#EasyDatabaseManager is a simple project we made , let me sum it up , it's similar to phpmyadmin but for beginner
+Much simple, So pertty :D and easy to use no background needed

 ##TODOS:
 	*[+] classes to be created: